 This arrangement and iconography can be found, once again, in Byzantine, or anyway Orthodox tradition, where Virgin Mary and the Child, the Theotokos, were depicted with similar features, forming the iconographic type of the Hodogetria.

-This type of representation is quite old, of course, and its influenced can be seen also in Italian paintings of the Middle Ages, for instance.
+This type of representation is quite old, of course, and its influence can be seen also in Italian paintings of the Middle Ages, for instance.

 Thus, in both cases, the prototypes, or if you like the source of inspiration for the Qajar tiles depicting Mary with the Child, were in any case linked to the Byzantine types.